 Local Tip: Sporting fans will want to check out the Batarija football pitch nearby!

-The Cathedral of St. Lawrence
+The Cathedral Of St. Lawrence

-There are two levels, the first being the top of the building where you get a view of a stained glass window and the courtyard surrounding the cathedral.
-As you continue up and reach the top level you get a breathtaking 360-degree view of the entire town.
+There are two levels, the first being the top of the building, where you can view a stained glass window and the courtyard surrounding the Cathedral.
+As you continue up and reach the top level, you get a breathtaking 360-degree view of the entire town.

 Local Farmers Market

 Most sellers speak English, or just enough to tell you how much you owe them.
 There are also meat shops and bakeries within the market that are usually cheaper than your supermarkets.
-So if you are staying in a private apartment and want to cook a meal, the market is a place I would go to grab supplies.
+So if you are staying in a private apartment and want to cook a meal, the market is where I would go to grab supplies.

-How to Get to Trogir
+How To Get To Trogir

-Located 28 kilometres north of Split, it is a quick forty-minute drive perfect for a day trip and to eat lunch along the beautiful Riva.
-If you are coming by bus, the station is a three-minute walk from the Old Town and buses run about every 30 mins to an hour depending on the day to both Zadar and Split.
+Located 28 kilometers north of Split, it is a quick forty-minute drive perfect for a day trip and to eat lunch along the beautiful Riva.
+If you are coming by bus, the station is a three-minute walk from the Old Town, and buses run about every 30 mins to an hour, depending on the day, to both Zadar and Split.